Check out some interesting Uses of Charcoal in the Garden that can benefit your plants in plenty of ways! Read on!

 If you want to develop a healthy garden, taking an in-depth look at the leftovers from your weekend barbeque might be a good idea!
 Sounds weird?
-Trust us; it is not!
-Adding charcoal to the garden soil is one of the simplest ways to increase its pH levels, improving air circulation with its ability to retain nutrients and water.
-Let’s have a closer look at the uses of charcoal in the garden!
+It is not!
+Have a look at some of the best Uses of Charcoal in the Garden!

 Check out our article on Activated Charcoal for plants here!